The Chicken Paella Recipe of the Average Spanish Family

 I’d describe my family as modest.
 We weren’t wealthy in the '70s and '80s (and we still aren’t), but we managed — partly thanks to stews, pasta, and rice dishes.
 A lot of them didn’t need much attention while cooking.

 Low-cost ingredients were easy to find, even back then.
-They helped my parents stick to their monthly budget.
+They helped my parents stick to their monthly budget plan.

 Edu's Authentic Spanish Paella Recipes